voxpupuli/puppet-cassandra/README.md

 Default value 'cassandra'

 ##### `service_provider`
 The name of the provider that runs the service.
+If left as *undef* then the OS family specific default will be used, otherwise the specified value will be used instead.
-Default value 'init'
+Default value *undef*

 ##### `service_refresh`
 If set to true, changes to the Cassandra config file or the data directories